 The results showed that the highest number of respondents in the second trimester of pregnancy (4-6 months) was 48.2%.
 There were 30 people (36.1%) of pregnant women whose third trimester of pregnancy (7-9 months).
-According to [8] The incidence of UTI increases in pregnancy.
+According to Amiri, et all., (2013) The incidence of UTI increases in pregnancy.
 Based on previous research, the possibility of UTI starts in the sixth week.
 This probability peaks at 22-24 weeks of gestation.
 The reason for the increased possibility of infection in pregnant women is likely to be an increase in bladder volume and its expansion and expansion of the ureter.
-Anatomic and physiological changes that occur during pregnancy change the course of bacteriuria and make pregnant women more vulnerable to UTI complications such as pyelonephritis [9].
+Anatomic and physiological changes that occur during pregnancy change the course of bacteriuria and make pregnant women more vulnerable to UTI complications such as pyelonephritis [8].

-According to [8], the highest incidence of UTI among pregnant women in the second pregnancy and the lowest infection rate after the third pregnancy, however, in a study conducted by Mobbasheri and et al. [8] in Gorgan, the highest infection rate was after the third pregnancy (4.73%).
-Rowińska, J.M, et.al stated that acute pyelonephritis most often occurs in advanced pregnancy, with 80-90% of cases occurring in the second and third trimesters.
-The research that researchers have done does not identify the number of parity [5].
+The highest incidence of UTI among pregnant women in the second pregnancy and the lowest infection rate after the third pregnancy, however, in a study conducted by Mobbasheri and et al. (in Amiri, et al., 2013) in Gorgan, the highest infection rate was after the third pregnancy (4.73%).
+Acute pyelonephritis most often occurs in advanced pregnancy, with 80-90% of cases occurring in the second and third trimesters.
+The research that researchers have done does not identify the number of parity [9].